-In the Input Capture on Event mode, the counter will count from BOTTOM to MAX.
-When an event is detected, the Count (TCBn.CNT) register value is transferred to the Compare/Capture (TCBn.CCMP) register, and a CAPT interrupt and event are generated.
+The counter counts from BOTTOM to MAX in the Input Capture on Event mode.
+When an event is detected, the Counter (TCBn.CNT) register value is transferred to the Capture/Compare (TCBn.CCMP) register, and a CAPT interrupt and event are generated.
 The Event edge detector can be configured to trigger a capture on either rising or falling edges.